-It might be the most-awaited and exciting time of your life, but it’s also normal to suffer from anxiety during pregnancy and after birth.
+It might be one of the most-awaited and exciting times of your life, but it’s also normal to suffer from anxiety during pregnancy and after birth.
 Anxiety is a normal emotion characterised by feelings of worry, tension and physical symptoms.
 Anxiety assists in alerting us that something in our life is physically or emotionally threatening, and feeling anxious helps us to act in order to keep ourselves safe.

 Physical symptoms of anxiety include: